JollyToday/AI_Image_Translator_Translate_Images/README-EN.md

 ## Cooperation

-At present, JollyToday offers the Private Deployment solution of AI image translation for your company and will offer image translate apis for all developers.
-We provide all the above functions: image text erasure + image translation function and subsequent update and maintenance.
+At present, JollyToday offers free online image translation tools.
+Support the API and the Private Deployment solution for all developers.
+With Prive Deployment，We provide all the above functions: image text erasure + image translation function and subsequent update and maintenance.
 Authorization fee and implementation fee are charged in the first year, and a small maintenance fee is charged in the later period.
 Compared with calling a third-party interface, the benefits of privatization are:

 1. One-time investment, the cost decreases year by year, and the benefits are unlimited;
 2. Due to the fixed cost, a variety of fresh gameplay can be developed, such as: